How Does an EDI VAN Work? Mailboxes, AS2, and Trading Partner Pricing

 • Whether setup and change fees are recurring

-Protocol Support and Migration Headaches: What You Should Watch For
+Protocol Support and Migration Considerations

-EDI veterans know what happens when a VAN or provider can’t speak the language you need.
-Migration turns into a multi-week fire drill and, worst of all, you’re forced to make “partner announcements” that disrupt business and strain relationships.
-With broad protocol support—AS2, X12, FTP, HTTP(S), ODETTE, EDIFACT—and no added cost for special trading partner connections, those headaches disappear.
+EDI veterans know what happens when a VAN can't support required protocols.
+Migration turns into a multi-week fire drill and, worst of all, you're forced to make partner announcements that disrupt business and strain relationships.

 If you haven't yet, take a look at BOLD VAN's FAQ for a sense of how inbound and outbound protocols work together, and how data access is managed across large partner lists.